History

 Junkers Flugzeugwerk AG

 After the aircraft division of Junkers & Co. was forcibly merged with Fokker Aeroplanbau to form Junkers-Fokker Werke AG in October 1917 under pressure from the military authorities, the company was renamed Junkers Flugzeug AG in April 1919.
-That same year, the company built the Junkers F13, the world’s first all-metal commercial aircraft.
-Other aircraft followed shortly thereafter, such as the Junkers A20 and G 24.
+In the same year, the company built the world’s first all-metal commercial aircraft, the Junkers F13.
+Other aircraft followed shortly afterwards, such as the Junkers A20 and G 24.

 1925